 The mapping project covers Lower Hutt’s urban areas and is being undertaken by Wellington Water Ltd, which provides water services and planning for the Wellington Region’s councils.
 It will be completed in 2021.

-Hutt City Council Chief Executive Jo Miller says as Lower Hutt is the most densely populated flood plain in the country and with its history of flooding, the mapping programme will provide crucial data for urban planning, infrastructure investment and civil defense planning.
+Hutt City Council Chief Executive Jo Miller says as Lower Hutt is the most densely populated flood plain in the country and with its history of flooding, the mapping programme will provide crucial data for urban planning, infrastructure investment and civil defence planning.

 “The main aim of this work is to protect life and property.
 So to build resilience in our communities, this information will be critical in showing where we can safely develop land and place infrastructure, where to focus on storm water investment and generally to help more effectively plan for the city’s future.”